-Hurricane Delta slams into Mexico near Cancun with Louisiana its next target late Friday
+Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 U.S. impacts

+Delta will create multiple storm hazards along the northern Gulf Coast, including storm surge inundation, damaging winds, flash flooding, and tornadoes.

+The Hurricane Center is forecasting a “life-threatening” surge, or storm-driven rise in water above normally dry land at coast, over a sprawling zone from the Texas-Louisiana border to the Alabama-Florida border.
+The surge will be maximized just to the east of where the center crosses the coast.

-The most probable location for landfall is somewhere along the western or central Louisiana coastline between the Calcasieu and the Atchafalaya rivers.
-It remains uncertain where exactly Delta will roar ashore Friday night, but communities along Interstate 10 near Lafayette, Route 90 through New Iberia and Morgan City, and zones to the south ought to pay particular attention to the storm.
+The most probable location for landfall is somewhere along the western or central Louisiana coastline between the Calcasieu and the Atchafalaya rivers or to the southwest of Lafayette.

-“Storm surge and hurricane watches will likely be issued for portions of the northern Gulf Coast later today,” noted the National Hurricane Center in their Wednesday morning update.

-The Hurricane Center’s forecast calls for Delta to attain major hurricane status again Thursday, peaking in intensity overnight Thursday into Friday before making landfall as a Category 2 or 3 hurricane Friday afternoon or evening.
+The Hurricane Center projects the greatest surge between Pecan Island and Port Fourchon, La., where waters may rise 7 to 11 feet above dry land if the maximum surge coincides with high tide.
+But areas as far east as Mobile Bay in Alabama could see a surge of 2 to 4 feet.
+The storm could also push water levels up to one to three above normal as far west as Texas’ Galveston Bay.

+In the area devastated by a surge of up to 17 feet during Hurricane Laura, near and just to the east of Cameron, La., the Hurricane Center projects a surge of 4 to 7 feet.

 Residents between the Rockefeller Wildlife Refuge and Morgan City, including those bordering Vermillion Bay, should prepare for 100 to 115 mph wind gusts near the immediate coastline.
 Farther inland, 85 to 95 mph gusts are likely in the Lake Arthur to Lafayette corridor.